Nriver/trilium-translation/README.md

 This repo provides a translation for the awesome [Trilium Notes](https://github.com/zadam/trilium).
 Currently, I have translated Trilium Notes into Chinese.
 Tested with trilium version 0.47.2 - 0.47.4.

+Star this repo if you like it, thx :)

 If you have old data, PLEASE BACK UP YOUR DATA BEFORE USE.

 ![20210606135851579_1868988429](https://user-images.githubusercontent.com/6752679/120914251-65009900-c6cf-11eb-9b38-dd9554657372.png)